-- As shown in Figure 7, from January 2018 to December 2022, there were 3,708 collisions, including 32 serious injuries and 11 fatalities on WSDOT facilities within the preliminary study area.
-Of those crashes, a total of 644 collisions occurred on the US 2 trestle and ramps, including nine with serious injuries and no fatal crashes. - During the 2018 and 2022 time period, there were four pedestrian related crashes on the US 2 trestle or ramps.
-These crashes are likely related to people who exited their vehicle. - Between 2018 and 2022 there were no reported bicycle related crashes in the preliminary study area.
+- As shown in Figure 8, from January 2018 to December 2022, there were 3,709 crashes, including 32 serious injuries and 12 fatalities on WSDOT facilities within the preliminary study area based on WSDOT crash data.
+Of those crashes, a total of 644 crashes occurred on the US 2 trestle and ramps, including nine with serious injuries and no fatal crashes. - During the 2018 and 2022 time period, there were four pedestrian related crashes on the eastbound or westbound US 2 trestle and off-ramp to SR 204. - Between 2018 and 2022 there were no reported bicycle related crashes in the preliminary study area.
 In 2017 there was one fatal bicycle crash at the SR 204 ramp to westbound US 2.
-This crash occurred in an area that does not have bicycle facilities but provides direct access to the bike route under the US 2 trestle.

-- The westbound US 2 trestle, built in 1968, has an existing width of 30 feet curb to curb, with two 12-foot-wide travel lanes and 3-foot-wide shoulders.
+This crash occurred in an area that does not have bicycle facilities but provides direct access to the bike route under the US 2 trestle. - Numerous research studies have found there is consistent underreporting of crashes involving pedestrians and bicyclists, which indicates that there may be more bicycle- and pedestrian-related crashes in the preliminary study area than the data shows (Pedestrian and Bicycle Information Center n.d.). - The westbound US 2 trestle, built in 1968, has an existing width of 30 feet curb to curb, with two 12-foot-wide travel lanes and 3-foot-wide shoulders.
 The 3-foot-wide shoulders, which are intended to accommodate stopped vehicles for emergency use, no longer meets current design criteria.
-For an urban principal arterial, such as US 2, WSDOT's Highway Design Manual specifies a 4-foot minimum clearance between the edge of the travel lane and the curb or barrier. - WSDOT's Target Zero is the Strategic Highway Safety Plan with an adopted goal to reduce traffic fatalities and serious injuries to zero by the year 2030.
+For an urban principal arterial, such as US 2, WSDOT's Highway Design Manual specifies a 4-foot minimum clearance between the edge of the travel lane and the curb or barrier.
+This lack of shoulder space limits efficient clearance of incidents or vehicle breakdowns and makes it difficult for other vehicles to give way to emergency vehicles traveling across the westbound trestle. - WSDOT's Target Zero is the Strategic Highway Safety Plan with an adopted goal to reduce traffic fatalities and serious injuries to zero by the year 2030.
 WSDOT's Target Zero complies with the principles of FHWA's Safe System approach, with the same vision of supporting a safety culture and zero traffic fatalities.